The Bermuda Triangle: The World’s Deadliest Stretch of Sea

 In some quarters, these abnormal but naturally occurring pockets of air are believed to be the cause of the Bermuda Triangle’s disastrous reputation.
 But, of course, not everybody is on board with the theory, and there are experts who point out that these hexagonal-shaped clouds appear in other parts of the world, too, with none of the mystery that the Bermuda Triangle holds.

 Paranormal activity in this part of the world extends past the Bermuda Triangle to the shores of Puerto Rico.
 Here, our San Juan ghost walk covers the haunted UNESCO World Heritage site of Castillo San Felipe del Morro, the Devil’s Sentry Box of Castillo de San Cristóbal, and local stories of cursed stones, ghostly nurses, and the Fountain of Youth.
 Along the way, you can walk the path of the southern point of the Bermuda Triangle where these ships disappeared.
+Check out our San Juan ghost tour reviews on Google to see why this tour is a must-experience.
+Ready to embrace the eerie?
+Reserve your spot today!

 Find Your Next Paranormal Experience